drayuka/Testing/README.md

 # Problem Solution

-this is a small node.js repo that should solve the provided programming problem to use it, you need nodejs and npm installed.
+This is a small node.js repo that should solve the provided programming problem.
+To use it, you need nodejs and npm installed.

 ## Setup